PanCzacha/construction-scraper-back/README.md

 It's free of charge and you can login using GitHub credentials.

 Included is a sql script to init a db.
-"shops" table is populated with stores data needed to run the app.
+"Shops" table is populated with stores data needed to run the app.

-Also, if you need to, you can initialize "shops" table from scratch if you need to, by using init-shops.ts file located in services/shops-db-init.
+Also, if you need to, you can initialize "shops" table from scratch, by using init-shops.ts file located in services/shops-db-init.

 This is my private project that I want to use during construction of my house.